Computation of Miura surfaces with gradient Dirichlet boundary conditions

 $c_0 = \cos(\frac\theta{2})$, $s_0 = \sin\left(\frac\theta{2}\right)$ and $\theta \in \left(0, \frac{2\pi}3\right)$.
 The domain is $\Omega = (-s_0^*,s_0^*) \times (0, \frac{2\pi}\alpha)$, where $s_0^* = \sin\left(0.5\cos^{-1}\left(0.5\cos\left(\frac{\theta}2\right)^{-1}\right)\right)$.
 Structured meshes, periodic in y, are used.
 This translates into the fact that the dofs on the lines of equation $y=0$ and $y=\frac{2\pi}\alpha$ of $\partial \Omega$ are one and the same, but remain unknown. $\nabla \phi$ is used as gradient Dirichlet boundary condition on the lines of equations $x=-s_0^*$ and $x=s_0^*$.
 A convergence test is performed for $\theta = \frac\pi{2}$.
 Table \ref{tab:convergence rate} contains the errors and estimated convergence rates.

 The convergence rate is estimated using the formula where $e_1$ and $e_2$ are the errors.
 The number of Newton iterations is also reported.
 The results in Table \ref{tab:convergence rate} are compatible with the second order rate announced in Remark \ref{rk:convergence rate}.
-They are even better as $\phi$ is more regular than just $H^3(\Omega)$.